aka Toxic Zombies

 Bloodeaters is an obscure zombie film.
-The film saw sporadic theatrical release in the day and can be found in a variety of different titles, including Toxic Zombies and Forest of Fear, while nowadays copyright appears to have lapsed and it is freely available on YouTube.
+The film saw sporadic theatrical release in the day and can be found in a variety of different titles, including Toxic Zombies and Forest of Fear.
+In the UK, it was listed as a Video Nasty, while nowadays copyright appears to have lapsed and it is freely available on YouTube.

 Bloodeaters/Toxic Zombies was the one and only film ever directed Charles McCrann, a Princeton graduate who became a lawyer.
 McCrann was later the vice president of a financial services firm and was one of the victims of 9/11 attacks on the Twin Towers where his company’s offices were located.
 McCrann can also be seen on screen in the film under the pseudonym Charles Austin – he plays the lead role of the FBI agent who goes fishing in the area.